bowman2001/perplexdoc/content/blog/replacements/index.md

 draft: true
 ---

-Surrounding chunks of text with the single curly braces `{` and `}` and a special ASCII sign lets Hugo inject inline HTML tags with regular expressions.
+Surrounding chunks of text with single curly braces and a special ASCII sign lets Hugo inject inline HTML tags with regular expressions.
 This kind of replacement code can be used in Markdown instead of enabling raw HTML.
 {.p-first} <!--more-->

 The codes all look like `{*text}`, where `*` is a placeholder for an ASCII sign triggering the indented replacement.
 The one for the insertion tag `<ins>` uses `+` as identification character and triggers the following replacement.